google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_mulM

-This function multiplies the joint-space inertia matrix stored in :ref:`mjData`.qM by a vector. qM has a custom sparse format that the user should not attempt to manipulate directly.
+This function multiplies the joint-space inertia matrix stored in mjData.qM by a vector. qM has a custom sparse format that the user should not attempt to manipulate directly.
 Alternatively one can convert qM to a dense matrix with mj_fullM and then user regular matrix-vector multiplication, but this is slower because it no longer benefits from sparsity.